Ray Shell

 Ray Shell (born 22 September 1951) is an American film, TV and stage actor, as well as an author, singer, director and producer.
 He is known for creating the roles of Nomax in Five Guys Named Moe (1990) and Rusty in Starlight Express (1984).
-He is a Creative Director of the Giant Olive Theatre Company, resident company at the Lion & Unicorn Theatre in Kentish Town, London.
+He is a Creative Director of the Giant Olive Theatre Company, resident company at the Lion & Unicorn Theatre in Kentish Town, London, England.
 Shell is the author of the 1993 novel Iced.

 Early life

-Born in Wilson County, North Carolina, he moved with his mother to Brooklyn, New York, when he was two years old; in a 2018 interview, he said: "My name should be Ayries Lancaster because James Lancaster Jr. was my biological father.
+Born in Wilson County, North Carolina, United States, Shell moved with his mother to Brooklyn, New York, when he was two years old; in a 2018 interview, he said: "My name should be Ayries Lancaster because James Lancaster Jr. was my biological father.
 Charles Shell is the name of my father who adopted me at 13.
 I named myself Ray because I got tired of people murdering my first name."

 In 1970, Shell went to Emerson College in Boston, Massachusetts, where he studied acting, literature and mass communications, graduating with a BFA in 1974.

-After graduation, Shell toured in the national companies of national companies of Hair and The Me Nobody Knows, before being cast in the title role of "the first soul gospel musical" Little Willie Jr’s Resurrection, Oscar L. Johnson and Lon Satton, traveling with the show to London, England, in November 1978.
+After graduation, Shell toured in the national companies of Hair and The Me Nobody Knows, before being cast in the title role of "the first soul gospel musical" Little Willie Jr's Resurrection, Oscar L. Johnson and Lon Satton, traveling with the show to London, England, in November 1978.